rmfarber/farbopt/examples/RungaKutta/README.md

 The python method genVanDerPol.py generates the train.dat data.

+NOTE: You need to add the adolc library to your path to run: source ../ADD_ADOLC

+You only need to do this once.

 The viewPredict.py uses the python method to use the rhs() in the standard Python odeint() method.
 You can see the stable limit cycle on the screen.